c3po-workshop/c3po-workshop.github.io/_pages/2022/index.md

 ### Contact

-For queries relating to the workshop, please contact XXX or XXX.
+For queries relating to the workshop, please contact julien.jaeger at cea.fr or emmanuelle.saillard at inria.fr.